 This is a place often overlooked by visitors.
 Don’t ask me why, cause this venue in the arty and alternative Cathedral Quarter will give you a fantastic overview of the Northern Irish music industry!
 From The Undertones to Van Morrison, from Therapy to Snow Patrol: you can find memorabilia like playlists, records, posters and jackets.
 There’s even a timeline in case you’re memory’s a bit blurred.
 One of my favourite places in town!

 There’s plenty more to do in and around Belfast.
 Did you know that Lonely Planet proclaimed the Causeway Coastal Route as one of the best regions to visit in 2018?
+Or how about paying a visit to the historical city of Derry/Londonderry?
 You should have your ticket booked already!

 Is Belfast on your list?
 Or maybe you’ve been?
 What are, according to you, the best things to do in Belfast?